Overview

 Major blockers

-The following is a list of installation or configuration states that will block your ELevate script from running.
+The following installation or configuration states that will block your ELevate script from running.
 These blockers appear when the ELevate script cannot guarantee a successful upgrade.

 Disk space

-At any given time, the upgrade process may use 5 GB or more.
-If you have a complex mount system, we have determined that the following areas may require more disk space for a period of time:
+The upgrade process may use 5 GB or more of disk space.
+If you use a complex mount system, the following areas may require more disk space.

 • /boot: 120 MB